Corruption in Turkmenistan: Foreign investment

 In Turkmenistan, according to the US Embassy in the country, developing a rapport with the government is a must to do business.
-US firms identify prevalent corruption, most notably rent seeking as the greatest barrier to investment in Turkmenistan.
+US firms identify prevalent corruption, most notably rent-seeking as the greatest barrier to investment in Turkmenistan.
 Such corruption "is most pervasive in the areas of government procurement, the awarding of licenses and customs".
-The Turkmen regime, states the U.S. Embassy, is highly selective when choosing investment partners, making it almost impossible to do business successfully without a connection in the government.
+The Turkmen regime, states the U.S. Embassy, is highly selective when choosing investment partners, making it almost impossible to do business successfully without a connection with the government.

 Tom Mayne of Global Witness warns that foreign companies which decide to do business in Turkmenistan should realize that they are "doing business with an irrational government prone to mood swings" and that when a contract is being finalized, the Turkmen government "can urge them to work in cooperation with unknown, unreliable partners since it is beneficial for the authorities for some reason".
 Such foreign companies, moreover, will be compelled to engage in activities that violate "US or UK legislation combating corruption".

 Privatization in the country has been largely shrouded, with bidding processes for public contracts occurring often behind closed doors.
 In addition, it is said that to even gain access to the bidding process, one must first receive approval from a state agency.
 Another important factor is that all land in the country is under the government's ownership.
 No business, domestic or foreign, can receive long-term leases for non-agricultural use of land.
 The president maintains supreme power to grant licenses for non-agricultural purposes.

 Although the Turkmen government has sought "to introduce an element of competition for state contracts by announcing international tenders for some projects", contracts are still often awarded on political, not economic, grounds, and the process "is often badly managed and nontransparent".
 One U.S. firm "was told that it had won a tender and began investing in the project's design, only to be informed that the government was considering other options.
 The project ultimately was awarded by the government to a new company at twice the American company's bid."

 A Law on Tenders that went into effect on 1 July 2015, "seeks to develop competition among bidders, ensure transparency and effective implementation of tender procedures, and compliance with international standards", but it is so far unclear whether the law has resulted in greater honesty and transparency.
 Also, any contract with a foreign firm must be approved by the State Commodity and Raw Materials Exchange, the Central Bank, the Supreme Control Chamber, and the Cabinet of Ministers.
 This process "is not transparent and is often politically driven", nor is there any assurance that "information provided by companies to the Government of Turkmenistan will be kept confidential."

 U.S. diplomatic cables made public by Wikileaks called the construction industry the most corrupt in the nation, noting contractors regularly inflate prices by as much as 30 percent to pay bribes.
 Foreign contractors are said to regularly make illicit payments to Turkmen officials.